 The administrative component contains the necessary tools for the central administration of conpal LAN Crypt and is used by one or more security officers.
 The installation is typically carried out on one or more workstation computers with Windows 10 (x64) as the operating system.
 Installation on a Windows server system supported by conpal LAN Crypt is also possible if central administration via Windows Terminal Services or Citrix MetaFrame is required.
 This is particularly recommended in larger environments and especially in distributed locations.
 The conpal LAN Crypt Administration is then accessed via Remote Desktop (RDP) or Independent Computing Architecture (ICA) protocol.
+For further information about the supported Windows versions, please refer the conpal LAN Crypt release notes.

 Since the maximum security and confidentiality of the data to be protected can only be guaranteed if the conpal LAN Crypt administration and system administration are independent of each other, conpal LAN Crypt has separate user and group administration.
 To make work easier, users and groups managed by conpal LAN Crypt can be imported from an existing Active Directory or another LDAP-based directory.
 The conpal LAN Crypt administration requires an SQL database to store configuration data and to manage conpal LAN Crypt users and groups.
 The database can be installed locally on the administration system if the Microsoft SQL Server Express Edition is used.
 For larger installations with several security officers, the use of a central database system in the form of a Microsoft SQL or Oracle server is recommended.